Prior Era: Texas During Wild West Era

 1901

 The Age of Oil Begins: The Spindletop gusher near Beaumont produces more oil in one day than the rest of the world combined.
-This transforms Texas from an agrarian state to an industrial giant almost overnight.
+This transforms the Texas economy from agrarian to industrial, shifting the center of power toward Anglo-Texan oil magnates in East Texas.

 1902